Dimers on Riemann surfaces II: conformal invariance and scaling limit: Wired scaling limit for a pair of paths

 \subsection{Overview}

 In this section, we work with the following setup.
-We have a simply connected surface $D$ which, without loss of generality we choose to be the the unit disc.
-We also have a graph $D^\d$ embedded in it, and a neighbouring pair of points which in this section we call $x_1$ and $ x_2$ (for reasons that will become clear and which will ease notations throughout the section; these should not be confused with the choice of punctures $x_1, \ldots, x_{\mathsf{k}}$ in $M$).
-We assume that $x_1, x_2 \in D^\d$ are at distance $O(\delta)$ from 0.
-We aim to show the existence of a scaling limit for the branches $\bs \eta = (\eta_1, \eta_2)$ in the wired UST on $D^\d$ emanating from $x_1$ and $x_2$ respectively, conditioned on the event $\cA$ that $\eta_1 $ and $\eta_2$ are disjoint.
-Here the UST is wired at the natural boundary $\partial$ coming from the embedding of $D^\d$ in $D$.
+We have a simply connected surface $D$ which, without loss of generality we choose to be the unit disc.
+We also have a graph $D^\d$ embedded in it, and a neighbouring pair of vertices which in this section we call $x^1$ and $ x^2$ (these should not be confused with the choice of punctures $x_1, \ldots, x_{\mathsf{k}}$ in $M$).
+Consider the UST on $D^\d$, wired at the natural boundary $\partial$ coming from the embedding of $D^\d$ in $D$.
+Recall that a branch of a wired UST started at $x$ is the path of the UST in $D^\d$ started at $x$ and ending in the boundary of $D^\d$.
+(Alternatively, we may orient the wired UST towards the boundary of $D^\d$, then the branch starting at $x$ is the path obtained successively following the unique outgoing arrow coming out of the current vertex, starting from $x$.)